Ancient Synagogues in Israel

 Ancient Synagogues Dated to the Second Temple Period

 In December 1913, French archaeologist Raymond Weill discovered at the City of David the earliest known inscription from a synagogue.
-Even Thou the actual structure was never found.
-So the Theodotos Synagogue Inscription from Jerusalem is usually considered to have come from a synagogue of the Second Temple period.
-However, the oldest synagogue within modern Israel that has been found to date; is the Modi’in synagogue, discovered between Laturn and the contemporary city of Modi’in.
+Even Though the actual structure was never found.
+So, the Theodotos Synagogue Inscription from Jerusalem is usually considered to have come from a synagogue of the Second Temple period.
+However, the oldest synagogue in modern Israel is the Modi’in synagogue, discovered between Laturn and the contemporary city of Modi’in.

 Credit: Andrey Zeigarnik (CC BY-SA 2.0)